Kiernan Shipka Reveals She Has A Major Problem With One Of Her ‘Chilling Adventures Of Sabrina’ Co-Stars

 — RobertoAguirreSacasa (@WriterRAS) February 9, 2018

-Of course, The Chilling Adventures off Sabrina won’t be the first time TV fans will see Sabrina and her cat.
-On the 1990s Sabrina the Teenage Witch sitcom starring Melissa Joan Hart, Salem was a talking cat voiced by Nick Bakay.
-The sarcastic Salem the cat, a.k.a.
-Salem Saberhagen, was actually a 500-year-old witch sentenced to spend a century as a feline, and he was one of the most comical characters on the show.
+Of course, The Chilling Adventures of Sabrina won’t be the first time TV fans will see Sabrina and her cat.
+On the 1990s Sabrina the Teenage Witch sitcom, starring Melissa Joan Hart, Salem was a talking cat voiced by Nick Bakay.
+The sarcastic Salem the cat, aka Salem Saberhagen, was actually a 500-year-old witch sentenced to spend a century as a feline, and he was one of the most comical characters on the show.

 But before that, the 1970s Saturday morning cartoon version of Sabrina the Teenage Witch featured the fan favorite Archie Comics character with a magical orange cat.
 In the Chilling Adventures of Sabrina comic book series, of which Shipka’s new series is based, the cat was downright dark.
 One of the comic books was even titled “That Damned Cat” and the cover featured Sabrina holding a feral looking feline.